Orckestra/BetterRetail/README.md

 - with a direct download [here](https://github.com/Orckestra/BetterRetail/archive/dev.zip)

 ## Prerequisites
 A development environment has to include:
 - [Node.js with NPM](https://nodejs.org/en/download/releases/)
 	- We recommend using Node.js with the version 10.10 or higher and NPM with the version 6.4.1 or higher.
-If NPM already installed, run in a command line the command `npm -v` to check the current version
+If NPM is already installed, run the command `npm -v` in the command line to check the current version.
 	- Be sure that the NPM registry uses the URL [https://registry.npmjs.org](https://registry.npmjs.org) as a default
 		- To check the current NPM registry URL run in a command line the command `npm config get registry`
 		- To set the default NPM registry URL run in a command line the command